Request Info

 In any case, we recommend getting additional courses approved in case you need to change courses while abroad.

 Overseas universities do not use the credit system employed by American institutions.
-AIFS students must make special arrangements to transfer credits, but since AIFS courses are given at recognized universities or the AIFS Centers (which are transcripted by Fairfield University), there usually is no difficulty in arranging transfer credit toward U.S. degrees provided the proper procedure is followed.
+AIFS Abroad students must make special arrangements to transfer credits, but since AIFS Abroad courses are given at recognized universities or the AIFS Abroad Centers (which are transcripted by Fairfield University), there usually is no difficulty in arranging transfer credit toward U.S. degrees provided the proper procedure is followed.

 European Credit Transfer System (ECTS)

-Many of the European institutions that AIFS works with award credits under the European Credit Transfer System (ECTS).
+Many of the European institutions that AIFS Abroad works with award credits under the European Credit Transfer System (ECTS).
 ECTS enables cooperating institutions to measure and compare a student’s performance and facilitates the transfer of credits from the European institution to the U.S institution.

 Common European Framework of Reference (CEFR)